K-Square-00/ComputerScience/Ch_01_Logical_Reasoning/README.md

 ##### Question ZKK_01_005 (*)

 Convert below statements into "if ... then ..." format:
-<br /> Adam will fail Discrete Math if he didn't study hard.
+<br /> a) Adam will fail Discrete Math if he didn't study hard.
-<br /> Keep quite or Bob will be upset.
+<br /> b) Keep quite or Bob will be upset.

 <details>